dangoriaynov/speedy_econt_shipping/readme.txt

 #### Fixes
 Made delivery price included in emails and order total only when option is chosen Fixed absent free delivery label from the orders placed
+### 1.9.6 - 2023-03-07
+#### Fixes
+Fixed onAjaxComplete handler so that it properly work with the final price changes
+### 1.9.7 - 2023-03-15
+#### Fixes
+Removed final price re-calculation logic for the case when delivery price is included in the final order price.
+This might cause issues with other plugins which do the ajax refresh.
+Not sure how to fix it properly for now.